 What qualifies as a disability?

-Disability is generally considered to be an impairment that limits a person’s ability to work.
+Disability is generally considered an impairment that limits a person’s ability to work.

 Disabilities can include physical, mental, and sensory impairments.